aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 6.3.8.
 Stealing

-A steal consists of a player’s attempt to extract a ball from an opponent by either stripping or poking it loose.
+A steal consists of a player's attempt to extract a ball from an opponent by either stripping or poking it loose.

 A. A player may not wind up or swing at the ball in an attempt to punch it loose.

 B. During a steal attempt, contact that requires possession of a ball is allowed until the player being stolen from loses direct control of the ball.

 C. Incidental contact from behind is allowed during a steal attempt.

 ⚑ *Contact Foul*—Winding up or swinging in an attempt to steal